logsem/iris-project/iris-logo/README.md

 ## Compiling the Logo

-The official SVG logo can be obtained from the sources in `src` via
+The official SVG logo can be obtained using

     latexmk -dvi logo